Your Perfect Ireland Itinerary: Where Sheep Have the Right of Way

 Photo Opportunities That Aren’t on Every Postcard

-Every Ireland itinerary should include photography plans that venture beyond the standard tourist shots.
+Every Ireland itinerary should include photography plans that venture beyond the standard tourist shots, especially when pursuing those once-in-a-lifetime experiences that belong on any serious Ireland bucket list.
 The northeast corner of the Cliffs of Moher offers superior sunset angles with significantly fewer tourists photobombing the 700-foot drops.
 Visit during golden hour (when clouds occasionally part like theater curtains) for lighting that transforms the typically gray Irish landscape into something approaching mystical.

 Dublin’s street performers peak around 2-4PM on weekends along Grafton Street, providing character studies far more interesting than yet another photo of the Temple Bar pub (which appears on approximately 87% of all Dublin Instagram posts despite locals avoiding it with the determination of teetotalers at an open bar).